meshula/meshula.github.com/site/astro-site/src/content/blog/ai-vices.md

 draft: false
 ---

-# The Seven Deadly Sins in the Age of AI
+To begin this exploration, we'll begin with a bit of history, a tour of the sins and their antidotes.

+We'll take a little trip to Hell, and then contextualize our present day conundra and feeling of existential anxiety brought about by profound change.
+We'll hear from Kahless, and then close.

 The traditional hierchy of gravity of the seven sins, from most spiritual to most corporeal was refined by Pope Gregory I in 590AD from an earlier list from the 4th century, created by the monk Evagrius Ponticus.
 His list had vainglory, as its own category, and melancholy instead of sloth.
 Pope Gregory folded vainglory into pride, and renamed melancholy into Sloth.

+---
-## *Superbia* - Pride: Perversion of love for self
+## *Superbia* ~ Pride: Perversion of love for self

 Self-exaltation, main character energy.
 Classical *superbia* was about interior superiority.
 Today, *superbia* is an insecure Pride that requires a "like" to feel real.

-### *Humilitas* - humility
+### *Humilitas* ~ humility

 Self-forgetfulness replaces self-exaltation.
 Humility doesn't mean thinking lowly of yourself, but thinking of yourself less; the destruction of the personal brand, doing something good and not posting about it.

+---
-## *Invidia* - Envy: Love of self-driven to hate others' good
+## *Invidia* ~ Envy: Love of self-driven to hate others' good

 Resentment of others.
 Amongst all the Sins, Envy was unique as the only sin that didn't provide pleasure to the sinner, just a slow, acidic rot of the heart. *Invidere* means "to look askance", it's an Evil Eye, resenting what another has and feeling sorry for another's good.
 Today, we might name Envy "goals", where an underlying resentment is pretended to be productive self-improvement.
 Instead of the traditional cure of humility, we are told to Lean In, Hustle, and Self-Promote, using Pride to sooth Envy.

 In Dante's *Purgatorio*, the Envious have their eyelids sewn shut, as a metaphorical cure - since Envy enters via the eyes, the cure is to look inward.

-### *Caritas* - Care
+### *Caritas* ~ Care

 Replace resentment of others with joy in others; being happy for someone else's success or good fortune.
 It's a recognition that someone else's win is not your loss.

+---
 ## *Ira* - Wrath: Love of justice turned to vengeance

 Uncontrolled anger, a perverted justice - a desire for vengeance masquerading as a desire for right.
 Pure anger was once a temporary madness, a loss of control.
 Today it might be a moral credential.

-### *Patientia* - Patience
+### *Patientia* ~ Patience

 Forbearance beats vengeance.
 The urge to respond immediately is just a trap against peace of mind.

+---
-## *Acedia* - Melancholy: Deficiency of love/apathy
+## *Acedia* ~ Melancholy: Deficiency of love/apathy

 > "Acedia is a lack of care... a person so overwhelmed by the demands of life that they simply cease to care about their own salvation or the world around them." — Thomas Aquinas